muthuishere/python-streams/README.md

 #### Abstractions
-If you need to use partial abstraction , try using stream method.
+If you need to use abstractions to get reusable , try using stream method.
         as the generators used get corrupted by the very first expansion For Example